-In this video we’re going to take a quick look at the versatility eCADSTAR offers designers with respect to Thermal pad connections.
+In this video we’re going to take a quick look at the versatility eCADSTAR offers designers with respect to PCB Routing and Thermal Connectivity.

 This is a great example.
 Here we have a net with 4 different pad sizes.
 The smallest being the QFN package Rectifier.
 You can see that the output is being decoupled by two caps and then it transitions from layer 1 to layer 2.
 At the transition point we have a device that appears to be shorted out.
 But it’s going to be used as a current sense device.
 We’ll look at this closer in a moment.